 A company may file bankruptcy under Chapter 11 and Chapter 7.
-If the company opted to file the bankruptcy under Chapter 11, the company will have the chance to pay their creditors and stay in business during the proceedings.
+If the company opted to file the bankruptcy under Chapter 11, the company will have the chance to pay its creditors and stay in business during the proceedings.
 However, if the bankruptcy was filed under Chapter 7, the company will have to cease to operate its business and all its assets will then be liquidated to pay off the company’s debts.

 There are certain conditions to comply with in order to be eligible for unemployment benefits.
-Generally, the employee must have been employed as a full time worker, the employer must have paid the Federal Unemployment Tax Act (FUTA) and that the cause for the termination of employment was beyond the means and control of the employee.
+Generally, the employee must have been employed as a full-time worker, the employer must have paid the Federal Unemployment Tax Act (FUTA), and that the cause for the termination of employment was beyond the means and control of the employee.
 Unemployment insurance cannot be availed of by the following: part-time, temporary, and self-employed workers and school graduates.

 Other conditions set forth by law are as follows: the wage earned and the time worked during a certain period of time which is referred to as the “base period”.
 Both of these conditions, taken together, shall determine the period for the award of the benefit and the amount of benefit to be given to the unemployed.
 Usually, the amount given is $293 minimum.